xjxj0322/hello-world/README.md

 # hello-world
-let me learn something new...
+let me learn something new.
 and now I add this line to the README file.